danny-baker/deploy-beast-datascience-vm/README.md

 `ssh -i ~/.ssh/private-key jamesbond@51.143.137.130`

 Access the vm using keys is far more secure and preferred but JHub does not support it.
 So you would only use this option if you want preferred secure way to connect to your VM and you don't plan to use Jhub.
-You need to point ssh to the location of the private key on your local machine that was used to generate the public key that you passed in as a parameter in the deploy command.

 ### Extra Security Considerations (VPN etc.)

+**Use very strong password**

 By default, this VM uses the suboptimal username/password creditials with a public facing IP address for ease of access and collaboration, and a Jupyter Hub requirement.
-This is of course not ideal but probably OK for short term testing and one-offs.
+This is of course not ideal but probably OK for short term runs and one-offs.
 I'd suggest you generate a strong password with something like [keepass](https://keepass.info/)

 **Putting your VM behind a VPN**

+If security is of paramount importance for your experimentation and you want enterprise level protection, really the only option in my mind is putting your machine on a private network only (no public IPs or publicly exposed ports) and allowing access to the private network ONLY via a premium VPN gateway service.
+A proper VPN allows you to use an encrypted tunnel from your client machine to your virtual private network in Azure where your VM lives.
+Once inside you can directly connect to your machine via SSH, user/pass, or possibly the browser for Jhub (with some painful finicking).
+There are some manual steps you will need to first (i.e. generate root and client certificates) but if you are determined, you can get it done in a few hours of pain and suffering.

+Fortunately, Azure has 3 options for VPN gateways and in fact the Azure Free Trial account gives you access to a bunch of services for 12 months free of charge, including a premium VPN which usually costs $140USD/month.

+I've created a bicep file `vmtemplate_vpn.bicep` that builds everything you need in one go (including the VPN gateway on it's own subnet).
+You will need to pass the VPN root certificate public key as a parameter at build time.
+More info below.

 It is possible to put this VM behind a proper VPN gateway in Azure, requiring you to first connect to the VPN from your client machine, before you can access it.
 This is way more hassle to setup because you need to manually generate a root certificate and client certificates, but I've created a working template for this too.
 Decent VPNs are not cheap, but the cool thing is, the Azure account comes with a premium VPN service FREE for 12 MONTHS which is usually $140 USD/month.
 This gives you high bandwidth and acess to the quality encryption tunnel protocols (IKEv2) etc.